Transporting Generators to Remote Locations in an Emergency Situation

 A larger generator is the 2500 kW Caterpillar 3516C-HD Generator.
 This is one of the most powerful generators weighing around 90,000lbs, and needs to be hauled by a certified trucking company.
 It has the ability to power entire complexes, hospitals, and large commercial skyscrapers if necessary.
 These powerful generators are used by governments and large businesses to power their remote facilities.
 It has a 3272 HP diesel Engine, a Sound attenuated enclosure for quiet operating, and an on-board 1600 gallon fuel tank. it sturdy.

-Worldwide Power Products is a leading provider of mobile generators in a number of sizes and capabilities.
+Worldwide Power Products is a leading provider of mobile generators, to buy and rent, in a number of sizes and capabilities.
 The firm provides high quality equipment that is sure to last long enough until power is restarted.
 For more information, please contact us.